btorpey/btorpey.github.io/content/gdb-python.md

       }
     }

+## Loading pretty printers at gdb startup

 You may run across instructions on the intertubes (e.g., [here](https://sourceware.org/gdb/wiki/STLSupport)) that talk about changing your `.gdbinit` to manually import the python drivers needed for pretty-printing.
+These instructions are somewhat dated -- while they still work, recent versions of gdb and gcc cooperate to make this all work "automagically", based on a fairly simple convention:

+- When gdb loads your executable, it also needs to load any shared libraries that your executable uses.
+One of these is libstdc++.so.
+- When gdb loads libstdc++.so, if python scripting is enabled it also looks for a file named libstdc++.so.x.y.z-gdb.py (where x, y and z correspond to the version number of libstdc++.so) in the same directory.
+- If it finds one, it executes it under control of the python interpreter.

+(A snip from) That file is reproduced following -- note that the last two lines actually load and register the pretty printers associated with that version of the libstdc++.so.

+{% include_code gdb-python/libstdc++.so.6.0.18-gdb.py  %}

+Note that the values of `pythondir` and `libdir` match the location where the compiler and standard library are installed.
+In my case, I'm using a version of gcc 4.8.2 that I compiled from source -- see [this recent post]() to find out more about the how's and why's of building from source and installing in a non-standard location).

+This convention assumes that the version of the libstdc++ that gdb finds is the same as the version that was used to compile the executable.
+They usually are, but if that is not the case, it's possible that the pretty printers will fail in interesting ways ;-)  See the next section for more on that.

+## So, what could possibly go wrong?

+Well, a whole bunch of things, as it turns out.
+Some of them we've already touched on, but for the sake of completeness I'll mention them all here.

+### Bad path in .gdbinit

+    $ gdb a.out
+    Python Exception <type 'exceptions.ImportError'> No module named gdb:
+    /build/share/gdb/7.11/bin/gdb: warning:
+    Could not load the Python gdb module from `/build/share/gdb/7.11/share/gdb/python'.
+    Limited Python support is available from the _gdb module.
+    Suggest passing --data-directory=/path/to/gdb/data-directory.

+This is caused if you specify the wrong path in the `sys.path.insert` statement in .gdbinit.
+As mentioned [above](#loading-pretty-printers-at-gdb-startup), it's not necessary to include this boilerplate in .gdbinit with more recent versions of gdb -- gdb will load the pretty-printers automatically.

+### No python support in gdb

+### gdb can't find libpython

+    $ gdb a.out
+    gdb: error while loading shared libraries: libpython2.7.so.1.0: cannot open shared object file: No such file or directory

+If gdb can't find libpython.so, you will get this error from the loader.
+To fix this, you can either include the python lib directory in LD\_LIBRARY\_PATH, or you can build gdb with an RPATH entry for libpython.so.
+The latter approach is simpler, and if you use the build script [supplied earlier](#building-gdb), it will do that.

+### Some variables print garbled

+There can be (and are) differences in the internal implementations between different versions of libstdc++.
+Application programs aren't affected by these differences, but the pretty-printers depend on those internal implementation details.
+Which means that the pretty-printer code is tied to a particular implementation, and a particular version (or versions) of libstdc++.

+You can get output similar to the above if the python pretty-printers were written against a different version of libstdc++.so than the one that is loaded by gdb.
+This can happen if you change your LD\_LIBRARY\_PATH to find another version of libstdc++.so th

-These instructions appear to be obsolete, at least with the most recent version of gdb (7.11) -- pretty-printing works automagically, and no special configuration is required.
+to be obsolete, at least with the most recent version of gdb (7.11) -- pretty-printing works automagically, and no special configuration is required.

 <a id="building-python"></a>